 The Afro Latin Ensemble has been invited to perform in Beijing China in August 2010 at the International Society for Music Education World Conference.

-Under the direction of Dr. Paul De Castro, the CSULA Afro Latin ensemble provides graduate and undergraduate students the opportunity to study and perform music from the rich traditions of Salsa and Afro Latin music.
+Under the direction of Dr. Uziel Colon, the Cal State LA Afro Latin ensemble provides graduate and undergraduate students the opportunity to study and perform music from the rich traditions of Salsa and Afro Latin music.